bscofield/blog/content/now/index.md

 ### Surviving the pandemic

-The family and I have been riding out the pandemic at home in North Carolina; my spouse is now vaccinated (in virtue of her job at the county health department), the kids are in virtual school, and we're all a little stir crazy thanks to too few trips outside the house, but we've been incredibly fortunate so far.
+The family and I have been riding out the pandemic at home in North Carolina; the kids are in virtual school, my spouse is fully vaccinated, and I've had my first dose 💉.
+We're all a little stir crazy thanks to too much time inside the house, but we've been incredibly fortunate so far, and we're looking forward to (safely) taking some trips this summer.